Restraint Use in Children

 - Your child's behavior will also be monitored.
-Caregivers will remove physical restraints or allow your child to leave seclusion as soon as he is calm and cooperative.
+Healthcare providers will remove physical restraints or allow your child to leave seclusion as soon as he is calm and cooperative.

 What are the risks of using restraints?

 Your child may become more angry or violent while in restraints or seclusion.
 He may struggle against physical restraints.
 This can cause skin wounds or block blood flow.
 It can also increase your child's heart rate and breathing rate.
 This can be life-threatening.Chemical restraints can cause low blood pressure, heart rhythm problems, and slow or shallow breathing.
 This can affect how much oxygen your child gets.
 Chemical restraints can also cause drooling, shuffled walk, muscle spasms and stiffness, and tremors.

 Care AgreementYour child has the right to safe care and to be treated with respect when restraints are used.
 You have the right to help plan your child's care.
 To help with this plan, you must learn about your child's health condition, how it may be treated, and when restraints may be needed.
-You can then discuss treatment options with caregivers.
+You can then discuss treatment options with healthcare providers.
 Work with them to decide what care may be used to best treat your child.The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.